BrianSigafoos/hugo_site/content/2022-11-22-karpathy-ml.md

 - [micrograd](https://github.com/karpathy/micrograd) - A tiny scalar-valued autograd engine and a neural net library on top of it with PyTorch-like API
 - [makemore](https://github.com/karpathy/makemore) - An autoregressive character-level language model for making more things

+### What's a neural network?

+Here's how Wikipedia defines a [neural network](https://en.wikipedia.org/wiki/Neural_network):

+> A neural network is a network or circuit of biological neurons, or, in a modern sense, an artificial neural network, composed of artificial neurons or nodes.

+> Thus, a neural network is either a biological neural network, made up of biological neurons, or an artificial neural network, used for solving artificial intelligence (AI) problems.

+> The connections of the biological neuron are modeled in artificial neural networks as weights between nodes.
+A positive weight reflects an excitatory connection, while negative values mean inhibitory connections.
+All inputs are modified by a weight and summed.
+This activity is referred to as a linear combination.

+> Finally, an activation function controls the amplitude of the output.
+For example, an acceptable range of output is usually between 0 and 1, or it could be −1 and 1.

 ## Setup